Are you experiencing severe weather in your area? Send in your videos and photos to CNN iReport if you can do so safely.

 The National Weather Service offers tips on what to do in a flooding situation.
 In short, road beds may be washed out under flood waters, so never drive through flooded roadways.

 At 11 a.m.
 Friday, the National Hurricane Center said Andrea was packing 45-mph winds and was about 50 miles southwest of Fayetteville, North Carolina, and 90 miles west of Wilmington, North Carolina.

 Andrea is expected to produce 2 to 4 inches of rain in central and eastern North Carolina.
 Up to 2 inches are expected over portions of South Carolina.

-Farther north on Friday, a flood watch area includes Washington, which the National Weather Service predicts could get 6 inches of rain Friday, and New York, where forecasters say 1 to 2 inches of rain an hour could fall at times into Saturday.
+The watch area includes Washington, which the National Weather Service predicts could get up to 6 inches of rain Friday, and New York City, where forecasters say 1 to 2 inches of rain an hour could fall at times into Saturday.

-Even Maine’s coast, including Portland, could see as much as 3 inches of rain by the time the weekend is done.
+Even Maine’s coast, including Portland, could see as much as 3 inches of rain by the time this weekend is done.

-As of 8 a.m., Andrea’s projected path is similar to that of Tropical Storm Debby nearly a year ago.
-Debby dumped up to 2 feet of rain onto the low-lying areas, causing extensive flooding in some coastal towns.
+The projected path is similar to Tropical Storm Debby nearly a year ago.
+Debby dumped up to 2 feet of rain onto the low-lying region, causing extensive flooding in some coastal towns.

 CNN meteorologists Sean Morris and Ivan Cabrera contributed to this report.